khulnasoft/khulnasoft/doc/dev/background-information/security_patterns.md

 ### Enforce authorization

-In Sourcegraph, there are two places to enforce authorization, both equally important:
+In Khulnasoft, there are two places to enforce authorization, both equally important:

 - At the GraphQL layer:
     - Some endpoints are restricted to certain users (e.g. site admins or the same user).